miron-alexandru/YT2Audio-Converter/README.md

 # MP3PlaylistMaker
 Description:

-GUI application that allows the user to download and convert YouTube videos from a playlist into MP3 files.
+GUI application that can convert YouTube videos or playlists to MP3 format, and download them to a specified directory.